casper-hansen/AutoAWQ/docs/index.md

 - Install: `pip install autoawq`.
 - Your torch version must match the build version, i.e. you cannot use torch 2.0.1 with a wheel that was built with 2.2.0.
 - For AMD GPUs, inference will run through ExLlamaV2 kernels without fused layers.
 You need to pass the following arguments to run with AMD GPUs:
 - For CPU device, you should install intel-extension-for-transformers with `pip install intel-extension-for-transformers`.
-And torch 2.2 version is required since "intel-extension-for-transformers" was built with torch 2.2.
+And the latest version of torch is required since "intel-extension-for-transformers(ITREX)" was built with the latest version of torch(now ITREX 1.4 was build with torch 2.2).
+If you build ITREX from source code, then you need to ensure the consistency of the torch version.
 And you should use "use_qbits=True" for CPU device.
 Up to now, the feature of fuse_layers hasn't been ready for CPU device.

 ```python
 model = AutoAWQForCausalLM.from_quantized(